giusdp/TWDNE-api/README.md

 ## Credits
 This project originated from [jfreds91's waifu_bot](https://github.com/jfreds91/waifu_bot) for discord.
-The code in the generator.py and part of main.py is from that repo.
+The code in the generator.py is from that repo.